montj2/nes-emulator/README.md

 ## Compatibility List
 * Super Mario Bros.
+* Super Mario Bros.
+3
 * Adventure Island.
 * Legend of Zelda
 * Mega Man 2
-* Many many other roms that use mapper 0, 1, 2 or 3
+* Many many other roms that use mapper 0, 1, 2, 3 or 4 (Theoretical 60% of roms)
-* Coming soon: Super Mario Bros.
-3 (using mapper 4/MMC3)

 ## Controls
 * Button A: X